An IKEA Product Developer’s Light and Airy Home

 Years lived in: 4 years, renting

-When Adam Wihlborg tells the story, it's hard to believe that six flights of dark and dusty stairs once nearly deterred him from signing a lease on his spacious, light-filled flat looking out over the trees in Shanghai's French Concession.
+When Adam Wihlborg tells the story, it’s hard to believe that six flights of dark and dusty stairs once nearly deterred him from signing a lease on his spacious, light-filled flat looking out over the trees in Shanghai’s French Concession.
 Now, friends and visitors who have successfully ascended those steps are greeted with a cheerful vanity and tidy shoe rack, just a small sampling of the coziness to come: Inside the home, vanilla-custard colored trim, white walls, picture windows, and a jungle of greenery complement spaces neatly filled with vintage treasures and more modern, Scandi-style touches.
 The former refers to the collections he accumulated over nearly a decade in and around China, and the latter is the inevitable result of being a product developer at IKEA.
+Editor’s note: This is a tour rerun because it’s such a beautiful space.

 Adam’s visitors are often guests and friends at his monthly themed house parties, which Adam has vowed to have in order to share his space.
 Save for some stray blue dots of paint on the wall from an “under the sea” theme and a designer planter once being used as a wine glass, one would never guess — the white sofas, which came with the apartment, remain spotless, and the decor is as curated and organized as an IKEA showroom (with a very personal touch, of course).